CrazyWichGG/CrazyWichGG/README.md

 # 👋 Profile
 HI!
 I am @CrazyWichGG.

-I'm thai people so my english is really bad.
+I'm thai people so my english is not that good.

-I'm 15 and yes, I'm still young.
+I'm only 15 years old.

+I'm doing a minecraft stuff such as datapacks or addons(for bedrock edition).

+I hope you like it.

+I don't know what should I put here. ;-;

-# 🌐 My social
+## 🌐 My social
 [[ Youtube ](https://www.youtube.com/c/CrazyWichGG)]

 [[ Twitter ](https://twitter.com/crazywichgg)]

 [[ Twitch ](https://www.twitch.tv/crazywichgg)]

 <!---